mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 7 T allowed for an in-plane acceleration factor of R=4 (determining the spacing of the spiral revolutions, i.e., FOV).
-We based this choice on previous experience with spirals of such undersampling using this setup (Engel et al., 2018b; Kasper et al., 2018), which were free of aliasing artifacts or disproportional noise amplification.
-Third, the requirement of concurrent field recordings for the whole spiral readout limited its maximum duration to below 60 ms. This is the approximate lifetime of the NMR field probe signal, after which complete dephasing occurs in a subset of probes for this specific setup, governed by their T2\* decay time of 24 ms (Engel et al., 2018b).
+We based this choice on previous experience with spirals of such undersampling using this setup (Engel et al., 2018; Kasper et al., 2018), which were free of aliasing artifacts or prohibitive g-factor noise amplification.
+Third, the requirement of concurrent field recordings for the whole spiral readout limited its maximum duration to below 60 ms. This is the approximate lifetime of the NMR field probe signal, after which complete dephasing occurs in a subset of probes for this specific setup, governed by their T2\* decay time of 24 ms (Engel et al., 2018) and distance from iso-center when applying higher-order shims.
 Finally, the gradient system specifications constrain the maximum possible resolution (or k-space excursion) of an Archimedean spiral with prescribed FOV and duration.
 Here, we used the optimal control algorithm by (Lustig et al., 2008) to design time-optimal spiral gradient waveforms of 31 mT/m maximum available gradient amplitude, and a 160 mT/m/ms slew rate limit, chosen for reduced peripheral nerve stimulation.

 Overall, these requirements led to a spiral-out trajectory with a nominal in-plane resolution of 0.8 mm (for a FOV of 230 mm), at a total readout